 Craft beer has its origins hundreds of years ago in Bavaria, where the beer purity law insisted that beer only be made using three, eventually amended to five, ingredients: barley, hops, yeast, wheat, and water.
 Nothing else could be used.
-The craft of brewing under these strict requirements has manifested today in what is called ‘abbey beer’, since these ancient Bavarian recipes were brewed by friars in abbeys.
+The craft of brewing under these strict requirements has manifested today in what is called ‘abbey beer,’ since these ancient Bavarian recipes were brewed by friars in abbeys.
 Today, of course, a myriad of flavors and ingredients are used, but many still abide by the old purity laws.

 The modern craft beer, however, arguably began with the India Pale Ale, or IPA, in 1970s America.
 Hoppiness as a flavor was practically unheard of in most standard, large-batch brews, which tended to be pale lagers and light ales.
-Hops added a dry, crisp finish to the IPA, and over time, brewers found ways to increase this hoppy flavor without overpowering the beer, leading to the double and even triple IPAs we know now.
+Hops added a dry, crisp finish to the IPA, and over time brewers found ways to increase this hoppy flavor without overpowering the beer, leading to the double and even triple IPAs we know now.

 Today, however, there are more than just IPAs.
 We have craft porters, stouts, amber ales, hefeweizens, dunkels, brown ales, scotch ales, and practically every sort of beer you can imagine.
 With such a diverse selection, and with such innovative art behind their creation, it only makes sense that beer has taken on a new role in the culinary world.
 Connoisseurs are known as cicerones, and they can say as much or more about a pint of beer as a sommelier can about a glass of wine.

-Whether you’re enjoying a delicious, creamy dish of chicken tikka masala or a fiery hot vindaloo, taking it in with the right beer will take your dining experience to the next level.
-But while you may enjoy some beers on their own or with a light meal, not all of them go so well with richness, heaviness, or spiciness.
-That’s why it makes all the difference to ensure the lighter dishes, such as paneer, are paired with lighter beers, while the heavier ones, like vindaloo, go with a porter or an amber ale.
+Whether you’re enjoying a delicious, creamy dish of chicken tikka masala or a fiery hot vindaloo, taking it in with the right beer or wine will take your dining experience to the next level.
+But while you may enjoy some beers or glasses of wine on their own or with a light meal, not all of them go so well with richness, heaviness, or spiciness.
+Let’s dive into some of the beer and wine categories and pair them with our favorite Indian cuisine!

 Light Lagers and Blonde Ales

 The lighter beers, such as blonde ales and pilsners, pair best with lighter foods.
 This means salads, seafoods, appetizers, and vegetable-heavy dishes without too much spice.
 For Indian cuisine, is translates into paneer, mild vegetable curries, coconut- or cashew-based curry and even a mild butter chicken would qualify.